As Fed tightening looms, big share repurchasers could be pressured

 That is the highest since the first quarter of 2008, and near the record of $589 billion for the four quarters of 2007.
 Goldman expects more than $600 billion in 2016 as companies struggle to deliver per-share earnings growth.

 Credit Suisse noted a number of companies that engage in a high level of buybacks also show declining returns on investment.
-They include widely held stocks like Anthem Inc (ANTM.N), up 4 percent year to date, L-3 Communications (LLL.N), down 1.6 percent in 2015 and Yahoo (YHOO.O), down more than 30 percent.
+They include widely held stocks like Anthem Inc, up 4 percent year to date, L-3 Communications, down 1.6 percent in 2015 and Yahoo, down more than 30 percent.

 "When you reach a point in the market when valuations are reaching new peaks, there's uncertainty about how much longer these companies can buy back shares, and quality becomes more of a factor," said Ron Graziano, accounting and tax strategist at Credit Suisse's HOLT group in Chicago.